isomerpages/cris-corp/news-and-events/news/_posts/2023-12-03-post-Fostering partnerships for health.md

 #### **US FDA Commissioner Dr Robert Califf visits ACTRIS and participated in a scientific roundtable**

-The [Advanced Cell Therapy and Research Institute, Singapore](https://actris.sg) (ACTRIS) was privileged to host US FDA Commissioner Dr Robert Califf for a laboratory tour in September 2023..
+The [Advanced Cell Therapy and Research Institute, Singapore](https://actris.sg) (ACTRIS) was privileged to host US FDA Commissioner Dr Robert Califf for a laboratory tour in September 2023.

 ![](/images/Resources_News/231203%20Year%20in%20review/3_8_US_FDA_ACTRIS.png)
+*Dr Califf, Prof John Lim and A/Prof Danny Soon with CRIS staff at the scientific roundtable*

 Dr Califf also participated in a scientific roundtable discussion facilitated by the Centre of Regulatory Excellence (CoRE).
 CRIS Chairman and CoRE Executive Director Prof John Lim and CRIS CEO A/Prof Danny Soon co-chaired the session with participants from across our health clusters and universities.
 Topics included cell and gene therapy, precision medicine, AI and translational cancer research.